ibm-cloud-docs/BlockStorage/replication.md

 {{site.data.keyword.BluSoftlayer_full}}'s data centers have been paired into primary and remote combinations worldwide.
 See Table 1 for the complete list of data center availability and replication targets.
-Note that some cities, such as Dallas, San Jose, Washington, D.C., and Amsterdam have multiple data centers.

 <table cellpadding="1" cellspacing="1">
-	<caption>Table 1</caption>
+	<caption>Table 1 - This table shows the complete list of data centers with enhanced capabilities in each region.
+Some cities, such as Dallas, San Jose, Washington DC, Amsterdam, Frankfurt, London and Sydney have multiple data centers.</caption>
 	<tbody>
 		<tr>
 			<th>US 1<sup><img src="/images/numberone.png" alt="footnote" /></sup></th>